Cathwyler/MagicRemoteService/README.md

 - A short middle click sends a left click to the PC.
 - A long middle click sends a right click to the PC.
 - A wheel scroll is sent to the PC.
+- Numeric keys are sent to the PC.
+- Volume+ sends Ctrl+C to the PC.
+- Volume- sends Ctrl+V to the PC.

 If you are stuck at startup because Wake-on-LAN didn't work, you can do a long press on the return button to relaunch the app or starts up PC manually.